cherifimehdi/Genie_Webex/README.md

 # How to use the project
 ## Note :
+You must create the __Golden_Config__ file before running _multi_golden_config.py_ script in order to save the golden configuration in the desired configuration state of the devices.
-If you use the configuration files provided for each router (Refer to __Configs__ folder), you need to create RSA Keys to enable SSH.
+If you use the golden configuration files provided for each router used in this project(Refer to __Golden_Config___ folder), you need to create RSA Keys to enable SSH.
 The credentials used could be found in _connex.yml_ file.

 Feel free to change the parameters in _connex.yml_ file  according to your devices configuration and types (os, ip, credentials,...)